JasperFx/jasper/README.md

 The basic steps:

+1. If at all possible (i.e., anything but Azure Service Bus), add a docker container to the `docker-compose.yaml` file for the server piece of the new transport for local testing
-* Start a new project named *Jasper.{transport name}* and a matching *Jasper.{transport name}.Testing* project under the `/src` folder of the repository, but under the logical `/Transports` folder of the solution please.
+1. Start a new project named *Jasper.{transport name}* and a matching *Jasper.{transport name}.Testing* project under the `/src` folder of the repository, but under the logical `/Transports` folder of the solution please.

-* If at all possible (i.e., anything but Azure Service Bus), add a docker container to the `docker-compose.yaml` file for the server piece of the new transport for local testing
+1. Add a project reference to Jasper itself and a Nuget reference to the .Net adapter library for that transport.
+E.g., *DotPulsar* or *RabbitMQ.Client*
+1. You'll need a custom subclass for `Endpoint` that represents either an address you're publishing to and/or listening for incoming messages.
+This will need to parse a custom Uri structure for the transport that identifies the transport type (the Uri scheme) and common properties like queue or topic names.
+See [RabbitMqEndpoint](https://github.com/JasperFx/jasper/blob/master/src/Jasper.RabbitMQ/Internal/RabbitMqEndpoint.cs) for an example

-* Implement the `ITransport` interface.
+1. Implement the `ITransport` interface.
 See [RabbitMqTransport](https://github.com/JasperFx/jasper/blob/master/src/Jasper.RabbitMQ/Internal/RabbitMqTransport.cs) as an example.
   Any transport specific configuration should be properties of the concrete type.
-* You'll need a custom subclass for `Endpoint` that represents either an address you're publishing to and/or listening for incoming messages.
-This will need to parse a custom Uri structure for the transport that identifies the transport type (the Uri scheme) and common properties like
+It's most likely useful to use the `TransportBase<T>` type as the base type, where `T` is the `Endpoint` type

-* Pair the custom `ITransport` type with a `Configure{tansport name}()` extension method on `IEndpoints` like [ConfigureRabbitMq()](https://github.com/JasperFx/jasper/blob/master/src/Jasper.RabbitMQ/RabbitMqTransportExtensions.cs#L36-L39) that let's the user configure transport specific capabilities and connectivity.
+1. Pair the custom `ITransport` type with a `Configure{tansport name}()` extension method on `IEndpoints` like [ConfigureRabbitMq()](https://github.com/JasperFx/jasper/blob/master/src/Jasper.RabbitMQ/RabbitMqTransportExtensions.cs#L36-L39) that let's the user configure transport specific capabilities and connectivity.
 We're working on the assumption that a single Jasper app will only connect to one broker for each transport type for now